dive-be/laravel-stateful/README.md

 ### The stateful class

 Your stateful classes should implement the `Stateful` contract and use the `InteractsWithState` trait.
 (The latter is optional, but recommended.
 Adhering to the contract is sufficient.)

+Also, do not forget to define the initial state in the constructor.

 ```php
 use Dive\Stateful\Contracts\Stateful;